BitcoinDesign/Guide/guide/payments/introduction.md

 There are limitations in the current financial system that make payment services inaccessible to people in many places of the world — not everyone has access to bank accounts, identification, proof of address or are in countries which support the use of modern financial services.

-We have established that [bitcoin is money](/guide/getting-started/why-bitcoin-is-unique/#its-money-but-digital) and [bitcoin is global](/guide/getting-started/why-bitcoin-is-unique/#global-by-default) now we dive into how it can be used to facilitate payments.
+We have established that [Bitcoin is money](/guide/getting-started/why-bitcoin-is-unique/#its-money-but-digital) and [Bitcoin is global](/guide/getting-started/why-bitcoin-is-unique/#global-by-default) now we dive into how it can be used to facilitate payments.

 ## Bitcoin is extensible, it's not just a payment network